Darshan3690/The-Dev-Pocket/README.md

 ### 5️⃣ Configure Authentication with Clerk

 1. 🔐 Go to [Clerk Dashboard](https://dashboard.clerk.com)
-2. ➕ Create a new application
+2. ➕ Create a new application.
-3. 🔑 Copy your API keys
+3. 🔑 Copy your API keys.
 4. 📝 Add to `.env.local`:

 ```env